ErykKul/json-transformer/README.md

 # JSON Transformer

-JSON Transformer is a simple and expressive Java library that uses [transformers](#transformer) defined in JSON documents for transformations of JSON structures (even complex structures containing nested arrays of objects) into other (complex) JSON structures.
+JSON Transformer is a small and expressive Java library that uses [transformers](#transformer) defined in JSON documents for transformations of JSON structures (even complex structures containing nested arrays of objects) into other (complex) JSON structures.
 At its bases, it uses the [JavaScript Object Notation (JSON) Pointers](https://datatracker.ietf.org/doc/html/rfc6901) specification, as provided by the `jakarta.json` API.
-This library extends that specification with the `[i]` notation for [working with arrays](#working-with-arrays).
+This library extends that specification with the `[i]` notation for [iterating over arrays](#iterating-over-arrays-with-the-i-notation).
 It also provides several built-in [functions](#functions), ranging from the very basic `copy` function taking two JSON pointers as arguments, to more expressive `map`, `filter` and `reduce` functions taking JavaScript expressions as arguments (e.g., `res = res + x`).
-Together with the `script` function, that can be used to produce any JSON object (e.g., `res = { a: 1, b: myFunc(x) }`), and the possibility of overwriting and/or adding new custom functions, this library can support arbitrary complex transformation.
-Finally, you can also use the [literals](#literals) for addind static information to your transformed JSON documents.
+Together with the `script` function, that can be used to create any JSON objects and execute JavaScript code, and the possibility of overwriting and/or adding new custom functions, this library can support arbitrary complex transformation.
+Finally, you can also use [literals](#literals) for adding values to your transformed JSON documents.

 ## Quick start